-Spencer believes it's marketing and sales leadership's job to help ensure reps have more at bats during these quieter months.
+Spencer believes it's both marketing and sales leadership's job to help ensure reps have more opportunities to pursue during quieter months.

-3. "Remember that 'time of purchase' doesn't mean 'time of impact.'" - Michelle Benefer, Vice President of Sales, HubSpot
+"Remember that 'time of purchase' doesn't mean 'time of impact.'" - Michelle Benfer, Vice President of Sales, HubSpot

 How long does it take for your customers to extract value from your product?
 One day?
 One month?
 One quarter?
-HubSpot VP of Sales Michelle Benefer recommends reps use the summer months to sell to "time of impact" rather than "time of purchase."
+Michelle Benfer, HubSpot’s Vice President of Sales, recommends reps use the summer months to sell to "time of impact" rather than "time of purchase."

-Benefer explains, "Loads of businesses have their busy season at back-to-school time, fall, or pre-holiday season.
-Set them up for success now to ensure they get the most from your partnership when they need the impact most."
+Benfer explains, "Loads of businesses have their busy season at back-to-school time, fall, or pre-holiday season.
+Set them up for success now to ensure they get the most from your partnership when they need that impact or value."

-4. "Use summer to get more 'at-bats.'" - Michelle Benefer, Vice President of Sales, HubSpot
+"Use summer to get more exposure to customers and practice your pitch." - Michelle Benfer, Vice President of Sales, HubSpot

-Take me out to the ballgame!
-Benefer advises, "Salespeople should constantly hone, improve, and iterate on their craft.
-And summer is a great time to simply get more 'at-bats' and practice getting better."
+Benfer advises, "Salespeople should constantly hone, improve, and iterate on their craft.
+And summer is a great time to simply practice getting better."

 Could you start your meetings with a tighter agenda?
 Do you sync calendars for next steps on the end of each call?
 Are you following up with your prospects with value-add content that matters to them?

 Could you get better email open and response rates by sending a more bespoke, personalized message?
-Get more at-bats and improve your craft.
+Get more practice, test out different strategies, and improve your craft.
 You might learn and improve something.

-5. "Know your stats." - Michelle Benefer, Vice President of Sales, HubSpot
+"Know your stats." - Michelle Benfer, Vice President of Sales, HubSpot

-Speaking of baseball, know your stats.
-Analyze your personal business and commit to improving one KPI over eight weeks.
+This one's pretty straightforward.
+You need to know your stats and keep track of KPIs.
+Analyze your personal performance and commit to improving one KPI over eight weeks.

 For some people, sales can be Groundhog Day.
 For others, every deal is a fresh opportunity to help a business or person solve a challenging problem.